telerik/blazor-docs/components/autocomplete/events.md

 You can also call remote data through async operations.

+Find out how to [get the applied by the user filtering and grouping criteria]({%slug common-features-descriptors%}).

 When using `OnRead`, make sure to set `TItem` and `TValue`.

 >caption Custom Data according to the user input in the AutoComplete